‘Keep carbs low and things will fall into place’

 “I managed to avoid the ‘freshman 15,’ so it was very disconcerting to start gaining weight seemingly out of nowhere as a senior!”
 Kristin says.

 From college on, Kristin continued to struggle with her weight.
-Even though she tried many different diets over the years, with each attempt, she ended up quickly regaining any weight she’d lost.
+Even though she tried many different diets over the years, she ended up quickly regaining any weight she’d lost with each attempt.

 After having her first child at age 29, Kristin fell into postpartum depression.
 From that point onward, she suffered from chronic depression that would sometimes turn debilitating depending on what was happening in her life.